 Please also advise if you wish to decline & our reception team will update your record.

-This year, two types of flu vaccine will be used in the flu programme.
+For Winter 2018/19, two types of flu vaccine will be used in the flu programme.
 This will benefit patients by ensuring that they have the most suitable vaccine that gives them the best protection against flu.
 The vaccines are:

 Adjuvanted trivalent flu vaccine (aTIV) – This is licensed for people aged 65 years and over and is the vaccine recommended by the Joint Committee on Vaccination and Immunisations (JCVI) for this age group.